jeremybar32093/philadelphia_housing_dashboard/README.md

 ## Future Enhancements

-In the future, our idea is to create a predictive model via machine learning to determine future housing prices.
+In the future, we will look into designing a predictive model via machine learning to determine future housing prices.